ComScore

 • Recognizability: acclaimed classic

 Set during the 1930s Great Depression, Paper Moon follows con artist (Ryan O'Neal) and his possible daughter (Tatum O'Neal) as they travel the country, promising to deliver the girl to her aunt.
 With witty dialogue and stunning black-and-white cinematography, not only did this picture bring real-life father-daughter duo to the silver screen, but it won Tatum an Oscar.
-Today, it's still got a ripe score of 90 percent on Rotten Tomatoes and a big change that you've probably never heard of it.
+Today, it's still got a ripe score of 90 percent on Rotten Tomatoes and a big chance that you've probably never heard of it.

 5. The Long Goodbye (1973)